Termination for operational reasons in labor law

 Thereupon, the court concludes and finds that a previously existing job is not or just the same has been dissolved.
 What is problematic, on the other hand, is the fact that after a legal dispute and the intention to terminate the Employer the relationship between him and the employer may be very disrupted.
 The court then determines that the employee cannot reasonably be expected to continue the employment relationship.
 Finally, the court dissolves the existing employment relationship at the employee's request and obliges the employer to pay an appropriate severance payment.

 Likewise, upon the employer's request, the court shall terminate the employment relationship if there are reasons why the employer and the employee can no longer be expected to work together for the purposes of the business.
 An out-of-court agreement between employer and employee is also not inconceivable.
 For example, the employee could negotiate with the employer that, in the event of a compulsory Cancellation by the employer through a corresponding severance payment to the levying of a Legal action against dismissal waived.
-The least the employer can do for the employee Normally must offer is half a month's salary per year of the employee's employment.
+The least the employer can do for the employee normally frequent must offer is half a month's salary per year of the employee's employment.

-A period of more than six months shall be rounded up to a full year, cf. § 1 a KSchG.
+A period of more than six months shall be rounded up to a full year, cf. § 1a KSchG.
 The right to severance pay in the event of termination for operational reasons may result from a customary right of the employees (if the employer always pays severance pay in the event of this type of termination), if the collective bargaining agreement so provides, the provision on severance pay has been regulated in the works agreement or the social plan provides for severance pay.

 Example: